 VectorForce

-A VectorForce is used to apply a force to a part or assembly of parts.
+The VectorForce constraint applies constant force to an assembly.
 The direction and strength of the force is determined by a Vector3 and can be relative to an attachment on the part, another attachment, or the world coordinate system.
+Alternatively:

 Summary